TECHNICAL NOTE SAMPLING VARIABILITY

 3 Non-sampling errors may arise as a result of errors in the reporting, recording or processing of the data and can occur even if there is a complete enumeration of the population.
 Non-sampling errors can be introduced through inadequacies in the questionnaire, non-response, inaccurate reporting by respondents, errors in the application of survey procedures, incorrect recording of answers and errors in data entry and processing.

 4 It is difficult to measure the size of the non-sampling errors.
 The extent of these errors could vary considerably from survey to survey and from question to question.
-Every effort is made to minimise these errors by the careful design of questionnaires, training and supervision of staff and development of efficient data processing procedures.
+Every effort is made in the design of the survey and development of survey procedures to minimise the effect of these errors.

-5 Sampling errors are the errors which occur by chance because the data were obtained from a sample, rather than the entire population.
+5 Sampling error is the error which occurs by chance because the data were obtained from a sample, rather than from the entire population.

-6 One measure of the variability of estimates which occurs as a result of surveying only a sample of the population is the standard error (see table on page 20).
+6 One measure of the variability of estimates which occurs as a result of surveying only a sample of the population is the standard error (SE).

-7 There are about 2 chances in 3 (67%) that a survey estimate will differ by less than one standard error from the number that would have been obtained if all persons had been included in the survey.
-There are about 19 chances in 20 (95%) that the estimate will be less than two standard errors.
+7 There are about two chances in three (67%) that a survey estimate is within one SE of the figure that would have been obtained if all households/persons had been included in the survey.
+There are about 19 chances in 20 (95%) that the estimate will lie within two SEs.

-9 The standard error (SE) can also be expressed as a percentage of the estimate.
+8 The SE can also be expressed as a percentage of the estimate.
 This is known as the relative standard error (RSE).
-The RSE is determined by dividing the standard error of an estimate SE(x) by the estimate x and expressing it as a percentage.
-That is - (where x is the estimate)
+The RSE is a measure of the error likely to have occurred due to sampling.
+The RSE is determined by dividing the SE of an estimate SE(x) by the estimate x and expressing it as a percentage.
+That is: